alexeibex/alexeibex.github.io/property.md

 #### Class Themes:
 No single unifying theory of property.
 Numerous older doctrines and rules that pervade modern facts and issues.
 Resurgent movement to change methodology and provide unfiying theory of property.
+##### Questions
+- Does an element of time matter?
+- How long ago was it acquired?
+- How it was acquired?
+  - Trespass is wrong.
+But trespass long enough and acquire ownership.
+- Transfer of ownership
+  - Position in lines
+    - DC circuit prohibited line standing for viewing cases
+    - US Supreme Court banned line standing
+- What sorts of things can be owned?
+  - Should you own something if you are first?
+  - If you suffered?
+- Who determines the rules?
+  - Law or Custom?
+  -

 ### 1.1 Acquisition and Claim Scope
 Reading: Pages 57–69 & 72–82​

-#### Acquisition:
-1. Gratutious transfer (Gift)
-2. Bought and Paid
-3. Stolen once upon a time?
-  - Does an element of time matter?
-How long ago was it stolen?
-  -
+##### Acquisition & Ownership

+##### Real Property v.
+Personal Property
+ - Real Prperty = Dirt & Buildings (Focus)
+ - Personal Property = Personal Goods & Tangibles + IP

 <details>